COCALL. N° 001 / PRIVACY

 end_call

 Returns a confirmation that the call has been terminated and the call’s final status.
-The active start_call / resume_call wait will then return its final summary shortly after.
+The active start_call / resume_call wait then returns its ended result; the agent fetches the final detail via check_call_status.

 list_recent_calls

 Returns calls[] — an array of recent calls for your organization, newest first.
-Each row contains: id, status, recipient, objective, createdAt, endedAt, summary.
+Each row contains: id, status, recipient, objective, createdAt, endedAt.

 § 05